philhealy2/project/README.md

 Alot of this is brand new technology to me and involved alot of additional hours learning and investigation

-+ Implementation of different aspects within the app
++ Implementation of different react aspects within the app
 + Implementing mongoose and incorporating it into the app
 + UI & Css designs